VenalityXT/OSI-Model/README.md

 The OSI (Open Systems Interconnection) Model is used to understand how data moves through a network by separating responsibilities into layers.
 Each layer builds on the one below it, adding structure and meaning until raw signals become usable applications.

 In real environments, the OSI model is most useful as a **troubleshooting and security analysis framework**.
-Network engineers, SOC analysts, and security engineers rely on it to quickly narrow down where a problem or attack exists.
+Network engineers, SOC analysts, and security engineers rely on it to narrow down where a problem or attack exists instead of troubleshooting blindly.

 ---